 Like most nurse and doctor combinations, patients will likely spend more time with their CRNA.
 But, those patients are in excellent care, because excellent care is the answer to the question of what does a CRNA do.

 Applicants seeking DNP anesthesia online programs would do well to make absolutely sure the program is an accredited one.
-Even with accreditation, the odds are, the program will represent a hybrid program that can only exist partially online.
+Additionally, even with accreditation, the odds are, that the program will represent a hybrid program that can only exist partially online.

 Okay, Seriously – How Do You Say Nurse Anesthetist?

 Many people’s tongues trip over the word “anesthetist”.
-The nurse anesthetist pronunciation isn’t as easy as saying anesthesiologist for some reason.
-Any search of the term will lead to a site or video for nurse anesthetist pronounce guides.
+The nurse anesthetist’s pronunciation isn’t as easy as saying anesthesiologist for some reason.
+Any search of the term will lead to a site or video for nurse anesthetist pronunciation guides.